ArturMarko/Portfolio/MANUAL TESTING/README.md

-### The folder contains bugs and test cases reported/written in jira.
+### The folder contains bugs and test cases reported/written in Jira.